ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 ## Low cardinality data

-Data described as **low cardinality** have multiple relationships which means they cannot be represented in two dimensions.
+Data described as **low cardinality** have multiple relationships has a one-to-many or many-to-many relationship:

+{% include /concepts/concept-eg-one-many.md %}

 ## Database normalization in relation to data cardinality